Whole Spelt Flour Gnocchi – Basic Recipe

 – Use spicy vegetables or fruits.
 Garlic, onion, lemon, orange…

-– Use my vegetable granules without salt and gomasio.
+– Use my salt-free vegetable granules and gomasio.

 – Prefer fresh foods.

-– Avoid cooking in water, prefer cooking methods that don’t dissipate flavors (grill, foil, steam, microwave)
+– Avoid cooking in water, prefer cooking methods that do not disperse flavors (griddle, foil, steam, microwave)

 – Avoid bringing the salt shaker to the table!

-– Occasionally allow yourself to break the rule.
-It’s good for mood and helps perseverance.
+– Occasionally break the rule.
+It’s good for the mood and helps to persevere.

-You can still try my recipes by salting according to your habits.
+You can still try my recipes by salting them according to your habits.

 Follow Me!

-On my WhatsApp channel and on Instagram, on the Facebook page, on my Pinterest boards, in my two groups: Catia’s group, in the kitchen and beyond and Just what I was looking for!
-And if you like… subscribe to my Newsletter
+On my WhatsApp Channel and on Instagram, on the Facebook page, on the Pinterest boards, in my two groups: Catia’s Group, in the kitchen and beyond and Exactly what I was looking for!
+And if you like… subscribe to the Newsletter

 Author image